Ameer Shahul: Author

 In 2023, Pan Macmillan published his book titled, Heavy Metal: How a Global Corporation Poisoned Kodaikanal.
 Deccan Herald described the book as 'a blunt and bold account of a tragedy', while Malayala Manorama termed it as the gripping take on an industrial tragedy, and of green resistance.
 Business Line described the book as 'a good pointer to be on our guard and save the environment.'

 The Financial Express (India) called it a case study on corporate and regulatory failures, while The New Indian Express described it as an exceptional book that offers a comprehensive and compelling account of not just the disaster, but also its aftermath.
 The Indian Express described the book as a ‘crisp cinematic account of corporate greed and the struggle for justice in India.’
 Open (Indian magazine) said ‘that it took Unilever more than 15 years to compensate affected workers is a reminder of the humongous costs of such mistakes’.

+In 2025, Macmillan Publishers released his second book titled, Vaccine Nation: How Immunization Shaped India.
+The book received positive reviews from critics and public health experts.
+The Indian Journal of Medical Research described the book as "compelling, meticulously researched, and highly readable", praising its evidence-based and historically grounded account of vaccination in India.

+The Hindu described the book as a "remarkable chronicle" of India's vaccine journey, noting that it captures the scientific, political and social forces that shaped the country's immunisation programme while making a complex subject accessible to general readers.
+The Financial Express described the book as "a salient contribution to public health literature in India", saying Shahul "painstakingly" documents more than a century of vaccine history and weaves it into a coherent narrative that could become a reference for policymakers, public health practitioners and students of healthcare.

+Business Standard wrote that Shahul "does an admirable job of uncovering compelling" stories behind India's vaccination programme, calling the book "a fascinating portrait of a journey that has so far remained largely untold and overlooked".
+The book was also noted for presenting India's vaccine history through the broader themes of science, public health, ethics and nation-building.Open (Indian magazine) described Vaccine Nation as a meticulously researched chronicle of India's vaccine history that brings together science, politics and public health into a compelling narrative.

+The Tribune said the book offers readers interested in the moral, historical and political underpinnings of vaccination "insight and perspective".
+Scroll.in wrote that the book tells "a broader story about Indian science itself", exploring how vaccine development was shaped by the intersection of health, politics and power.
+Indian Pediatrics described the book as a comprehensive account of India's immunisation journey in a review published in the journal.
+Shaastra called the book "a compelling story of how India emerged as the global hub of vaccines", praising its integration of scientific, political and historical narratives.